Introduction to Clustering Methods

 This algorithm has the following steps:

-- Selecting K objects randomly from the data set and forms the initial centers (centroids)
+- Selecting K objects randomly from the data set and forms the initial centres (centroids)

-- Next assigning Euclidean distance between the objects and mean center.
+- Next assigning Euclidean distance between the objects and mean centre.

 - Assigning a mean value for each individual cluster.